bloominstituteoftechnology/React-UI-Components/README.md

 # React-UI-Components

 * This repository is built for you to be able to gain a fundamental understanding of React Functional Components.
-There are a few design `.png` files that you'll find inside of the `assets` directory that your tasked to build out into pieces of UI using ReactJS.
+There are two projects for you to work on here.
+Each found it's own directory with an `html file` and an `png design` of what's required for you to build.
+The MVP (Minimum Viable Product) is defined in the steps below.
+You can feel free to push yourself on the stretch problems, once you've finished the MVP for **both** projects.

 ## Instructions